bjornbytes/lovr.org/docs/MeshDrawMode.md

 category: reference
 -->

-BufferDrawMode
+MeshDrawMode
 ===

-Buffers are lists of arbitrary vertices.
+Meshes are lists of arbitrary vertices.
 These vertices can be drawn in a few different ways, leading to different results.

 Values